jmandel/fhircast-docs/docs/content-sharing-research.md

 If a Hub refuses the request or finds any errors in the subscription request, an appropriate HTTP error response code (4xx or 5xx) SHALL be returned.
 In the event of an error, the Hub SHOULD return a description of the error in the response body as plain text, to be used by the client developer to understand the error.
 This is not meant to be shown to the end user.
 Hubs MAY decide to reject some subscription requests based on their own policies.

-#### `websocket` Return of Current Context
+#### `websocket` Return of Current Content
-If using websockets and a Hub accepts the subscription request, the Hub MAY return the current context of the topic.
-The current context is returned in a `contexts` array in the JSON response body; if there is no current context the response SHALL contain an empty array ("[ ]").
+If using websockets and a Hub accepts the subscription request, the Hub MAY return the current context of the topic's anchor context.
+The current content is returned in a `contexts` array in the JSON response body; if there is no current content the response SHALL contain an empty array ("[ ]").

 If using webhooks the current context is not present in the subscription mechanism.
-After successful subscription, the subscriber may obtain the current context by making a [GetContext](#get-context) request.
+After successful subscription, the subscriber may obtain the current context by making a [Get Context](#get-context) request.

 ### `webhook` vs `websocket`